 Microsoft Corporation is the world leader in the development and sale of software for computers and mobile devices.
 It goes next in our TOP of the most successful and rich companies.
 Yet not only are their achievements prominent, but Microsoft’s official website will also interest design lovers.
 Your attention will be attracted to an appealing widescreen slider below the top menu on the main page.
 The interface is pretty simple and intuitive.
 The website may lack dynamics, but its structure is just great.

 It’s really difficult to recognize modern Microsoft’s design in its website of 2000.
 There are no block elements, the fonts are way too plain, the text is hardly legible, and the menu is simple.
 But let’s forgive this, the past is the past.

 Anyway, back in 2000, they couldn’t create interesting web projects using HTML5, CSS3, and jQuery capabilities.
 Now websites have a more appealing design and brand new functionality, including attention-getting effects activated when users complete certain actions.

 Amazon.
 Vivid design also can increase sales

-Such website as Amazon also deserves your attention.
+Such a website as Amazon also deserves your attention.
 This is one of the first platforms on the Internet that initially focused on selling goods online.
-This giant of online stores takes the fourth place on our rating.
+This giant of online stores takes fourth place on our rating.

 On the website of Amazon, you will find a bunch of goods for everything you may need.
 The design is bright and colorful.
-Numerous high-quality graphic elements make the resource vivid and modern.
+Numerous high-quality graphic elements make the website vivid and modern.
 You will only need one or two clicks to go to the necessary product.
 There are no banal left menu and sidebar.
-All elements on the main page are arranged horizontally one below the other.
+All elements on the main page are arranged horizontally, one below the other.
 The header shows off a wide slider with colorful images of special offers or novelties.